yury-lysogorskiy/lammps/doc/src/Speed_measure.rst

 #.
 Use tight PPPM convergence (1.0e-6 instead of 1.0e-4): 161.9 katom-step/s
 #.
 Use Ewald summation instead of PPPM (at 1.0e-4 convergence): 19.9 katom-step/s

-The numbers show that gains from aggressive compiler optimizations are rather small in LAMMPS, the data access optimizations in the OPENMP (and OPT) packages are more visible.
-On the other side, using more accurate force field settings causes, not unexpectedly, a significant slowdown.
+The numbers show that gains from aggressive compiler optimizations are rather small in LAMMPS, the data access optimizations in the OPENMP (and OPT) packages are more prominent.
+On the other side, using more accurate force field settings causes, not unexpectedly, a significant slowdown (to about half the speed).
 Finally, using regular Ewald summation causes a massive slowdown due to the bad algorithmic scaling with system size.

 Examples comparing parallel performance
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^